 All applications must be completed using the online application.

 Yes, you will need to make a final decision before you can complete the application.
 In order to calculate your eligibility for the Phillips Scholarship, you will need to know the actual cost of the college you’ve chosen and the financial aid award from your college.
 Your financial eligibility will likely be different for each school you are accepted to, so you will need to know which school you will be attending in order to accurately calculate your eligibility.
-The deadline for the scholarship is noon May 1st to allow applicants to choose which school they will be attending and to receive the financial aid letter from the school.
+The deadline for the scholarship is 12 noon, May 2, 2022 to allow applicants to choose which school they will be attending and to receive the financial aid letter from the school.
 That said, you can begin your application and also view the sample application before you have made your final decision.

 How do I take a screenshot of information on my computer that needs to be uploaded as a file to my application?